Eocene: Fauna

+Vertebrates

 Mammals

 The oldest known fossils of most of the modern mammal orders appear within a brief period during the early Eocene.
 At the beginning of the Eocene, several new mammal groups arrived in North America.
 These modern mammals, like artiodactyls, perissodactyls, and primates, had features like long, thin legs, feet, and hands capable of grasping, as well as differentiated teeth adapted for chewing.
 Dwarf forms reigned.
 All the members of the new mammal orders were small, under 10 kg; based on comparisons of tooth size, Eocene mammals were only 60% of the size of the primitive Palaeocene mammals that preceded them.
 They were also smaller than the mammals that followed them.
 It is assumed that the hot Eocene temperatures favored smaller animals that were better able to manage the heat.

+Rodents were widespread.
+East Asian rodent faunas declined in diversity when they shifted from ctenodactyloid-dominant to cricetid–dipodid-dominant after the MECO.

 Both groups of modern ungulates (hoofed animals) became prevalent because of a major radiation between Europe and North America, along with carnivorous ungulates like Mesonyx.
-Early forms of many other modern mammalian orders appeared, including horses (most notably the Eohippus), bats, proboscidians (elephants), primates, rodents, and marsupials.
+Early forms of many other modern mammalian orders appeared, including horses (most notably the Eohippus), bats, proboscidians (elephants), primates, and rodents.
 Older primitive forms of mammals declined in variety and importance.
 Important Eocene land fauna fossil remains have been found in western North America, Europe, Patagonia, Egypt, and southeast Asia.
 Marine fauna are best known from South Asia and the southeast United States.

+After the Paleocene–Eocene Thermal Maximum, members of the Equoidea arose in North America and Europe, giving rise to some of the earliest equids such as Sifrhippus and basal European equoids such as the palaeothere Hyracotherium.
+Some of the later equoids were especially species-rich; Palaeotherium, ranging from small to very large in size, is known from as many as 16 species.

-Established megafauna of the Eocene include the Uintatherium, Arsinoitherium, and brontotheres, in which the former two, unlike the latter, did not belong to ungulates but groups that became extinct shortly after their establishments.
+Established large-sized mammals of the Eocene include the Uintatherium, Arsinoitherium, and brontotheres, in which the former two, unlike the latter, did not belong to ungulates but groups that became extinct shortly after their establishments.